Discover more from Productive Flourishing

 Your particular context will determine what counts as admin work, but in general, I’m counting email, phone calls, digital/paper filing, low-level editing, organizing your projects (whether that be cleaning up brushes, scrubbing code, reviewing and making To-Do lists, or formatting documents), bookkeeping, and anything that supports the deep work but isn’t the deep work itself.

 That broad list of work may be exactly the type of stuff you don’t want to be doing — what I call frogs — but it still needs to get done.
 Not doing the admin work catches up with you somewhere down the road.

 That said, many people find that once they start using their focus blocks well, admin blocks are far more tolerable and sometimes even enjoyable for several reasons:

-- Knowing that there will be admin blocks allows you to stress less about all the admin work that does need to be attended to.
+Knowing that there will be admin blocks allows you to stress less about all the admin work that needs to be attended to.
 There’s a time and a space for everything.

 Imagine that you’ve had a day where you’ve “left it on the field” when it comes to how you spent your focus blocks, and you’re in the sweet spot of both spent and satisfied.
 And then you get to tackle some of the other important work that’s been building up.
 It’s a double win.

 That reality isn’t a leprechaun or unicorn.
 It takes some trial and error, but it’s absolutely achievable.
 I know because I experience it many days and my clients and students do, too.

 For many people, focus blocks and admin blocks can be summed up as “the work I want to do” and “the work I don’t want to do,” respectively.
 Social blocks tend to be closer to focus blocks, even for introverts, but their purpose is different than focus blocks.
 Focus blocks are focused on creating something, whereas social blocks are focused on connecting with someone.